 - Treatment of undernutrition: managing and mitigating the consequences of undernutrition;

 - Effectiveness of humanitarian assistance and emergency response: encouraging preparedness, improving reactivity and a higher quality of response.

-In this year’s annual Research Review, we are bringing you updates on our global research activities in 2018 including trends over time, as well as casting a lens on the third workstream of our research strategy – how we design and implement research in humanitarian and emergency contexts to improve the effectiveness of our assistance programmes.
-Our aim for this year’s edition is to highlight where and how Action Against Hunger is leading research efforts in this challenging space, with examples of what we’ve done and what we’ve learned, particularly in those cases where the results of our research were contrary to the proposed hypothesis.
+In this year’s annual Study and Research News, we are bringing you updates on our global research activities in 2019 including trends over time, as well as casting a lens on the second work stream of our research strategy – on how we improve the treatment of undernutrition.
+Our aim is to highlight where and how Action Against Hunger is driving innovations in the treatment of undernutrition through our research efforts in this work stream, with examples of what we’ve done and what we’ve learned, particularly in those cases where our research results didn’t come out as we had expected.